glyfish/glyfish.github.io/_posts/2018-08-08-discrete_state_markov_chain_equilibrium.md

-A [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) is a sequence of states where transitions between states occur ordered in time with the probability of a transition depending only on the previous state.
+A [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) is a sequence of states where transitions between states occur ordered in time with the probability of transition depending only on the previous state.
 Here the states will be assumed a discrete finite set and time a discrete unbounded set.
 If the set of states is given by {% katex %}\{x_1,\ x_2,\ldots,\ x_N\}{% endkatex %} the probability that the process will be in state {% katex %}x_i{% endkatex %} at time {% katex %}t{% endkatex %}